-	Here in Pennsylvania, I have found it is best to plant onions just as soon as you can work the ground which for us is late March or early April.
+Here in Pennsylvania, I have found it is best to plant onions just as soon as you can work the ground.
+This for us is late March or early April.

 If you plant a large number of onions, it is best to stagger your plantings.
+What I mean by that is, plant 1/3 of your sets on week one, the next third on week three, and the final third on week 5.
 This way you will have a steady stream of ripe onions come fall.
-To do this plant your first row of onions then plant additional rows each week until you are completely planted.
+Again, be sure you have a large enough window to do this before deciding to stagger plant your onions.

-	Our entire property is wet, really really wet.
+Where we live, our entire property is wet.
+Really – really wet.

-	Be sure to space your onions 4-5″ apart and plant sets or plants at 1″ deep.
-I also keep my rows at 18″ apart.
+When planting your onion sets, be sure to space your onions 4-5″ apart and plant sets at 1″ deep.

 Since onions require very little attention, mulching well is important.

 I used to forget about my onions giving my best care to my delicate tomato and pepper plants.
 When it came time to harvest, my poor onions would be lost in a sea of weeds.
 Because the weeds stole all the nutrients from the soil, my onions would be small and soft.